Does Kratom Interact With Oxycodone (OxyContin)?

 - Urinary retention

-Kratom is from Southeast Asia.
-It is part of the coffee family and has been used since at least the 19th century.
-Its leaves are chewed or dried then powdered.
+Kratom (Mitragyna speciosa) is a plant from Southeast Asia that is part of the coffee family.
+In countries like Vietnam, Thailand, and Indonesia, indigenous people have used since the 19th century to combat fatigue and alleviate pain.
+Its leaves are chewed or dried and then powdered.

-Kratom has stimulant-like effects and opioid properties.
+Depending on the dosage, kratom can cause stimulant-like effects or relaxant, pain-relieving properties.
 Because of this, it’s commonly used for opioid withdrawal, pain, and energy.

 In Southeast Asia, kratom is still used as traditional medicine.
-It’s quickly becoming more popular in the rest of the world, primarily because of its medicinal properties though some people use it recreationally.
+It’s quickly becoming more popular in the rest of the world, primarily because of its pain-relieving and nootropic properties.

 - Alleviates chronic pain